Photo: city view

 Data privacy

-Protecting customers and other stakeholders’ personal data is of utmost importance for Sampo Group.
+As an insurance company, Sampo Group handles and stores large amounts of customers’ and other stakeholders’ personal data.
+Protecting this data is of utmost importance for the Group.

 At Sampo Group personal data is processed in a lawful, fair, and transparent manner.
 The aim is to ensure that the privacy of the customers, employees, shareholders, and other stakeholders is not breached.
-The insurance sector, which is a highly regulated industry, is characterised by a high amount of personal data processing.
 Sampo Group can face business risks, operational risks, and reputational risks if it fails to comply with data privacy regulations and guidelines.

 Governance

-At Sampo Group, the guidance documents regarding data privacy are the Sampo Group Code of Conduct and the Sampo Group Data Privacy Statement, which are both reviewed annually, and approved by the Board of Directors of Sampo plc.
-In addition, each Group company has adopted supplementary policies and guidelines (e.g. data privacy policies, information security policies, ethics policies) for its own purposes, and has data privacy frameworks or similar procedures that help create a culture of commitment to data protection.
-The procedures include, for example, awareness-raising, reporting structures, screenings, impact assessments, security measures, and data processing agreements.
+At Sampo Group, the guidance documents regarding data privacy are the Sampo Group Code of Conduct and the Sampo Group Data Privacy Statement.
+Both documents are reviewed annually, approved by Sampo’s Board of Directors, and available on Sampo’s website.
+In addition to the group level principles, Sampo Group has supplementary and more detailed policies and due diligence processes for specific purposes.
+Examples of these policies are personal data policies and guidelines whereas the processes include awareness-raising, reporting structures, screenings, impact assessments, security measures, and data processing agreements, among others.
 The ultimate responsibility for the implementation of the group level principles and company-specific policies and processes lies with the management of each individual Sampo Group company.
 Reporting on data privacy is provided regularly (e.g. quarterly, when deemed necessary) to the CEOs and boards of directors of respective Sampo Group companies.

 Sampo Group conducts quarterly risk assessments on its technologies and practices affecting user data.
 Each data processing activity registered in the Records of Processing Activities is also reviewed annually.
-In addition, in line with the GDPR, Sampo Group conducts monitoring activities and risk assessments whenever deemed necessary, focusing on specific areas of interest.
+In addition, in line with the General Data Protection Regulation (GDPR), the Group conducts monitoring activities and risk assessments whenever deemed necessary, focusing on specific areas of interest.
 Internal audits related to data privacy are conducted with varying frequency and scope.

 Sampo Group offers mandatory and regular (e.g. annual) awareness-raising activities to employees and contingent workers to prevent and mitigate user risk.
 Such activities include mandatory data privacy training, refresher courses, data protection impact assessment courses, and privacy by design and default courses.
 These activities help employees and contingent workers understand appropriate data protection, and the risks associated with their actions.
 In addition, Sampo Group’s intranet pages are a source of information for all employees and contingent workers, offering practical help, contacts, training, guidelines, and information on data privacy processes and methods.